Iola in Waupaca County, Wisconsin — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Science & Medicine.
 A significant historical year for this entry is 1880.

 Location.
 44° 30.382′ N, 89° 7.77′ W. Marker is in Iola, Wisconsin, in Waupaca County.
-Marker is at the intersection of Chet Krause Drive and Iola Street, on the right when traveling north on Chet Krause Drive.
+It is at the intersection of Chet Krause Drive and Iola Street, on the right when traveling north on Chet Krause Drive.
 Touch for map.
 Marker is at or near this postal address: 165 S Chet Krause Dr, Iola WI 54945, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Iola Hospital (here, next to this marker); Birthplace of Numismatic News (within shouting distance of this marker); R. I. Anderson Machine Shop (about 300 feet away, measured in a direct line); Iola’s Early History (about 400 feet away); The CWEC Electrified Rural Iola in 1939 (about 400 feet away); Iola’s Dr. Loope (about 400 feet away); Krause Publications (about 600 feet away); 1999 Father's Day Fire (about 600 feet away).
+(within shouting distance of this marker); R. I. Anderson Machine Shop (about 300 feet away, measured in a direct line); Iolas Early History (about 400 feet away); The CWEC Electrified Rural Iola in 1939 (about 400 feet away); Iolas Dr. Loope (about 400 feet away); "Im Chet" / Some Chet Krause Lifetime Highlights (about 500 feet away); Clifford Marshall Thompson (about 500 feet away).
 Touch for a list and map of all markers in Iola.